Last updated: 2 October 2020

 Turnover Test Re-Applied in September

-Businesses will be required to re-apply for the eligibility test that shows they have lost 30% per or more turnover in the quarter after September by showing that they’ve had a loss in turnover during the first six months of the pandemic.
+Businesses will be required to re-apply for the eligibility test that shows they have had a reduction of 30% or more in turnover the September quarter.

 A third stimulus package has been officially announced on 30 March 2020 called the ‘JobKeeper’ payment.
 This is a wage subsidy of $1,500 a fortnight that will be paid to employers for employees from businesses affected by the Coronavirus for the next six months.
 Employers and sole traders can claim from 30 March 2020.
 Payments will be made in arrears for each month following the submission of your business activity information.